rrb211570/VideoWeaver/CodeOfConduct.md

     Affirm the presence of others, welcoming the viewpoints/experiences they hold Pursue mature and thoughtful communication, as befits a professional setting Gracefully accept constructive criticism
-    Respect others' time by only asking questions when preliminary research using Google, Stack Overflow, and Reddit has not provided a sufficient answer
+    Respect others' time by only asking questions when preliminary research using the Internet has not provided a sufficient answer

 Examples of unacceptable behavior by participants include: